aj805/ontrath/ReadMe.md

 This will:

-- Create `terraform.tfvars` files for Terraform
+- Create `terraform.auto.tfvars` files for Terraform
-- Build and push a Docker image for the Lambda function
+- Build and push a Docker image from the ./epoch-api-lambda app for the Lambda function
 - Apply the Terraform stack to provision infrastructure creating a local terraform.tfstate file in the project directory.
 - Poll the deployed API Gateway endpoint until it responds successfully